jordan4ibanez/Fennelmacs/README.md

 Fennelmacs will start to automatically install.
 Might take a minute.

-Once it gets to the dashboard, let all the warnings with SLIME finish (wrongly documented/deprecated functions etc) and then close and open back up emacs.
+Once it gets to the dashboard, let all the warnings finish (wrongly documented/deprecated functions etc) and then close and open back up emacs.

 After this, you can startup emacs like normal.